 Linux Commandsfdisk + LVM htop vi - line numbering

 Why this site?
 Quite simply to showcase some of my skills!

 This site is responsive and has been handcoded using only HTML & CSS + minimal JS.
 I have used both Photoshop and Illustrator for the images which are in jpeg and png formats.
 Whilst the content is better viewed on monitors than hand held devices, the visitor can get a feel for the site on smaller screens.

-I am positive that it shows that I have more than one hat to wear when it comes to IT, my curriculum and other pages should expand and confirm this statement.
+I am positive that it shows that I have "more than one hat" to wear when it comes to IT, my curriculum and other pages should both expand and confirm this statement.

 During the past few years I have worked as a Freelance Photo Restorer for an historian, Dr. Jo Stanley, FRHistS.
 Jo is a creative historian who has published numerous books which have featured photos that I have retouched, including her latest book "From Cabin 'Boys' to Captains" published by The History Press and available from Amazon.
 Her next book to be published in 2017 is "Women and the Royal Navy by IB Tauris/National Museum of the Royal Navy and will contain a number of photos that have been retouched.